Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Parameter estimation results for inspiral-dominated events

-Fig.~\ref{fig:GW190425_full_pe} shows extended posterior distributions for GW190425 using the same waveform models and parameter set as in the GW170817 analysis.
-This analysis reinforces the conclusions drawn from GW170817, albeit with greater uncertainty due to GW190425's lower SNR and absence of an electromagnetic counterpart.
+Figure~\ref{fig:GW190425_full_pe} shows extended parameter-estimation results for GW190425 with a uniform $e_0$ prior, using the same waveform models and parameter set as in the GW170817 analysis.
+This analysis supports the conclusions drawn from GW170817, but with broader posteriors due to the lower SNR of GW190425 and the absence of an electromagnetic counterpart.
+Consequently, the constraints on both the mass ratio $q$ and eccentricity $e_0$ are weaker.
+Nevertheless, the inferred eccentricity remains consistent with a negligible value, with $e_0 \lesssim 0.023$, posteriors railing toward zero, and $|\Delta \log_{10}{\cal B}|<1$ when the eccentric \texttt{TaylorF2Ecck} model is compared with the quasi-circular \texttt{TaylorF2} model.

-The inclusion of 3.5PN circular phasing in the Ecc model induces a shift in the $q$ posterior, though this shift is less pronounced than in GW170817.
-Similar to GW170817, the $e_0$ constraint remains unaffected by the 3.5PN phasing.
-Subtle differences are again observed in the joint posteriors involving mass and eccentricity (e.g., ${\cal M}$–$e_0$, $q$–$e_0$).
-The $D_L$ and $\theta_{jn}$ posteriors remain consistent across all waveform models and show no substantial correlation with $e_0$.
+As seen for GW170817, the inclusion of 3.5PN circular Fourier phase terms induces a shift in the $q$ posterior, although this shift is less pronounced for GW190425.
+We observe no noticeable differences in the joint posteriors involving mass and eccentricity when comparing Ecck 3PN and Ecc 3PN, confirming that periastron advance and higher harmonics have negligible impact in this low-eccentricity regime.
+Finally, the posteriors for luminosity distance $d_L$ and inclination $\theta_{jn}$ are consistent across all waveform models and show no substantial correlation with $e_0$.

-\section{Comparison of \texttt{pyEFPE}, \texttt{TaylorF2Ecck}, and \texttt{TaylorF2Ecc} Waveform Approximants}
+\section{Comparison of \texttt{pyEFPE}, \texttt{TaylorF2Ecck}, and \texttt{TaylorF2Ecc} waveform approximants}

-Figure~\ref{fig:mismatch_pyEFPE_fmax} presents a comparative analysis of the \texttt{pyEFPE} waveform model against members of the \texttt{TaylorF2} family of eccentric waveforms.
-Specifically, the mismatch percentage, ${\cal M}^*_{\%}$, is shown as a function of initial eccentricity $e_0$ for comparisons between \texttt{pyEFPE} and \texttt{TaylorF2Ecck} (at 3PN accuracy), as well as \texttt{TaylorF2Ecc} (at both 3PN and 3.5PN accuracy).
-The comparison is restricted to the inspiral regime by imposing upper frequency cutoffs of $f_{\rm max} = 512$~Hz and $1024$~Hz, well below the last stable orbit frequency $f_{\rm LSO} \sim 1575$~Hz.
-This enables a meaningful inspiral-limited waveform comparison across different frequency ranges.
-Note that in other mismatch tests discussed in Sec.~\ref{sec:sanity_check}, we used $f_{\rm max} = f_{\rm LSO}$.
+Fig.~\ref{fig:mismatch_pyEFPE_fmax} presents a comparative analysis of the \texttt{pyEFPE} waveform model against members of the \texttt{TaylorF2} family of eccentric waveforms.
+Specifically, the mismatch percentage, ${\cal M}^{*}_{\%}$, is shown as a function of initial eccentricity $e_0$ for comparisons between \texttt{pyEFPE} and \texttt{TaylorF2Ecck} (at 3PN accuracy), as well as \texttt{TaylorF2Ecc} (at both 3PN and 3.5PN accuracy).
+The settings for this comparison are consistent with those used in the main text for the sanity checks, employing a GW170817-like binary.
+We impose a frequency cutoff of $f_{\rm max} = 512$~Hz, and varying this value does not alter the overall conclusions.
+This differs from the mismatch tests in Sec.~\ref{sec:sanity_check}, where we used $f_{\rm max}=f_{\rm LSO}$.